aramisgithub/questpresentation/script/document.md

 ## Comparison

 While Mulan fears for herself, the confident Odysseus fears for others.
+Some say that the way to tell if a person believes in themselves is to look if they genuinely fear for themselves.
 This clearly demonstrates that Odysseus believes in himself, while Mulan does not.

 # Meeting with the mentor